 The Urdd Eisteddfod week is the pinnacle of around three years hard work by local volunteers.
 It attracts a lot of attention from the press including TV, radio and local and national newspapers.

 The Urdd Eisteddfod is a touring festival and is held in a different location in Wales each year.
-In 2020 it will be held in Denbighshire and in 2021 it will be held in Llandovery, Carmarthenshire and in 2022, the National Urdd Eisteddfod will visit Maldwyn.
+In 2020 it will be held in Denbighshire, in 2021 it will be held in Llandovery, Carmarthenshire and in 2022, the National Urdd Eisteddfod will visit Maldwyn.